Mirror symmetry for the Tate curve via tropical and log corals: Counts of Log Corals

-We will first review some general facts of a log structure on a toric variety $X$ associated to a fan $\Sigma$ in $N_\RR$, endowed with the \emph{toric log structure} $\M_X$.
-The toric log structure, sometimes denoted by $\M_X=\M_{(X,D)}$, is the divisoral log structure with $D\subset X$ the toric boundary divisor (\cite{Mark}, ex.
-3.8).
-For $\sigma\in\Sigma$ we have the affine toric patch
+If $X$ is a toric variety associated to a fan $\Sigma$ in $N_\RR$,then there is a canonical \emph{divisorial log structure} $\M_X=\M_{(X,D)}$, where $D\subset X$ is the toric boundary divisor \cite[ex.
+3.8]{Mark}.
+Note that for any $\sigma \in \Sigma$, we have the affine toric subset

-of $X$.
-The toric log structure $\M_X$ is locally generated by the monomial functions on this open subset, that is, the canonical map
+of $X$, and the divisorial log structure $\M_X$ is locally generated by the monomial functions on this open subset.
+That is, the canonical map